RonenNess/Iguina/readme.md

 - Added basic keyboard interactions with focused entity.
 - Added method to set list scrollbar offset to selected item.
 - Added `SelectedTextWithIcon` to `ListBox` and changed `SelectedText` to not include icons data.
+- Added `Offset`, `CenterVertically` and `CenterHorizontally` properties to icons.
+- Made built-in UI theme more compact and clean.
 - Updated dependencies.

 # License